 Column and Shaft Inspections Go RoboticOctober 29th, 2018 Author: Doug Thaler

 Infrastructure Preservation Corporation, IPC has developed advanced robotic column and shaft inspections to provide more quantitative data in a safer manner.
-All inspections exceed FHWA and AASHTO protocols.
+All inspections exceed FHWA and AASHTO protocols for NBI inspections.

 For more information:

 Bridge columns, Shaft inspections, Flare stacks, Silos, Mining shafts and more..